-You can import data from an Exida project file (.exi or .exp) to GE Digital APM.
+You can import data from an Exida project file (a .exi file) to GE Digital APM.
 You can also export the data from GE Digital APM as an .exi file.
 It stores data related to one or more Protective Instrument Loops in an SIL analysis.

-Note: Importing and exporting project files to and from exSILentia is not supported on mobile devices (for example, tablets or mobile phones).
+Note: Importing and exporting project files to and from exSILentia is not supported on mobile devices (e.g., tablets or mobile phones).